 gpu

 This 36 node partition is for individuals wishing to use GPGPU resources.
 One will need to include #SBATCH --gres=gpu:n where n=1-4 in your SLURM submission scripts.
-Each node has 64 cores and is equipped with 4 x NVidia A100s per node.
-One can execute scontrol show partition gpu | grep TRES to see the type of GPU available on this partition.
+Each node has 64 cores and is equipped with 4 x Nvidia A100s per node.
+See our GPU Computing section for more info on using and specifying GPU resources.

 gpu_h200

-This 24 node partition is for individuals wishing to use GPGPU resources.
+This 22 node partition is for individuals wishing to use GPGPU resources.
 One will need to include #SBATCH --gres=gpu:n where n=1-4 in your SLURM submission scripts.
 Each node has 112 cores and is equipped with 4 x NVidia H200s per node.
+See our GPU Computing section for more info on using and specifying GPU resources.

 intermediate

 Serial and parallel (including MPI) jobs are permitted on this partition and this partition is intended for runs needing 3 to 14 days of runtime.
+This partition has an allocation of 12 nodes of the same configuration as above for the sapphire partition.

 unrestricted

 Serial and parallel (including MPI) jobs are permitted on this partition and 365 day limit on run time.
 Given this, there is no guarantee of 100% uptime.
 Running on this partition is done at the users own risk.
-Users should understand that if the queue is full it could take weeks or up to months for your job to be scheduled to run.
+Users should understand that if the queue is full it could take weeks or up to months for your job to be scheduled to run. unrestricted is made up of 8 nodes of the same configuration as above for the shared partition.

 test